VueGWT/vue-gwt/docs-source/book/gwt-integration/user-panels.md

 }
 ```

-## Accessing our VueComponent Instance
+## Accessing our Vue Instance

-It's even possible to interact with our instantiated `VueComponent`.
+It's even possible to interact with our instantiated `Vue`.

 Let's say our `DemoComponent` has a method `increaseCounter()`.
 We can do: